 "Overall, styling starter locs are great; I just suggest taking breaks in between each style," says Faulk.
 "Popular styles such as barrel twists going in different directions and into an updo can keep the integrity of starter locs."
 Faulk also recommends two-strand twists (using two groups of locs and twisting them together), Bantu knots, and plaits.

 If your hair's texture is wavy, opt for braids as a starter style, as twists and rolls can unravel easily when you shampoo and condition.

-You'll eventually find a re-twisting schedule that works for you and your locs, but there is such a thing as too much twisting.
-Re-twisting too often can thin out your locs, so it's best practice to only retwist when absolutely necessary.
+As far as a re-twisting schedule, again, this will depend on your hair and where you are on your journey.
+However, there is such a thing as too much twisting.
+Re-twisting too often can thin out your locs, so it's best practice to only re-twist when absolutely necessary.
 During the beginning of your loc journey, this may be once or twice a month.
 Stick to a routine to tighten your roots (instead of taking an occasional, haphazard approach), as this will help locs develop healthier.